IronCoreLabs/scala-style-guide/README.md

  * my third line.
  */

-/** In Spark, we don't use the ScalaDoc style so this
+/** We don't use the ScalaDoc style so this
   * is not correct.
   */
 ```